meszdav/best-day-to-save/README.md

 | ![14. figure](assets/saving_plan_day_5_vs_30.png) | ![15. figure](assets/saving_plan_day_5_vs_30_zoomed.png) |
 | ------------------------------------------------- | -------------------------------------------------------- |

  For this reason the start date is not as relevant as the end date.
 The differences are equalized on the long run.
-If we plot the distribution of the differences between the two days we get the following reulst:
+If we plot the distribution of the differences between the two days we get the following results:

 <a id="figure16"></a>